Helmingham Hall: Gardens

-Treasures of Helmingham
+Contents

 The Tollemaches of Helmingham own one of the only two English Orpharion viols.
 Their instrument is dated 1580 and bears the label of John Rose, a 16th-century English viol-maker.
 Of the four John Rose viols which survive, this is the only one in private hands.
 It is believed to have been made for Queen Elizabeth I who presented it to them during one of her visits to Suffolk.

 The "Tollemache lute manuscript" was acquired from the Helmingham Hall collections and sold by Sotheby's in 1965 to Robert Spencer.
 It was written by Henry Sampson.
 Robert Spencer, the present owner of the manuscript, maintains "Tollemache" in its common reference, despite the change of owner.

+Catherine Tollemache lived at the hall from 1581 to 1612, many household papers from her time survive, with her collection of contemporary and medieval recipes.

 In media

 The hall has been used for filming including; BBC One's Antiques Roadshow; the Merchant Ivory film, The Golden Bowl and the 2019 BBC documentary Danny Dyer's Right Royal Family.